What is a Slack App?

 Try Wrangle for Free

-Slack apps can make you more productive, and Wrangle deserves to be one of the apps you add to your account.
-Install Wrangle today and see how much of a difference it makes in your daily routine!
+Slack apps can make you more productive, and Wrangle can help!
+Install Wrangle in your Slack workspace to see how much of a different it can make in your business process management.